jina-ai/dalle-flow/README.md

 ## Updates

+- ⚠️ **2022/8/8** Started using CLIP-as-servive as an [external executor](https://docs.jina.ai/fundamentals/flow/add-executors/#external-executors).
+Now you can easily [deploy your own CLIP executor](#run-your-own-clip) if you want.
+There is [a small breaking change](https://github.com/jina-ai/dalle-flow/pull/74/files#diff-b335630551682c19a781afebcf4d07bf978fb1f8ac04c6bf87428ed5106870f5R103) as a result of this improvement, so [please _reopen_ the notebook in Google Colab](https://colab.research.google.com/github/jina-ai/dalle-flow/blob/main/client.ipynb).
 - ⚠️ **2022/7/6** Demo server migration to AWS EKS for better availability and robustness, **server URL is now changing to `grpcs://dalle-flow.dev.jina.ai`**.
 All connections are now with TLS encryption, [please _reopen_ the notebook in Google Colab](https://colab.research.google.com/github/jina-ai/dalle-flow/blob/main/client.ipynb).
 - ⚠️ **2022/6/25** Unexpected downtime between 6/25 0:00 - 12:00 CET due to out of GPU quotas.
 The new server now has 2 GPUs, add healthcheck in client notebook.
 - **2022/6/3** Reduce default number of images to 2 per pathway, 4 for diffusion.